Scahec/Scahec.github.io/README.md

- **Signs of a deficiency:** Anxiety, panic tenseness, insecurity, sleeplessness, and seizures.
+ **Signs of deficiency:** Anxiety, panic tenseness, insecurity, sleeplessness, and seizures.